Geraint Davies (Labour politician): MP for Swansea West

+In July 2014 Davies introduced the Sugar in Food and Drinks (Targets, Labelling and Advertising) Bill to set government targets for the amount of sugar in food and drinks and to put sugar content on labels and in advertising in teaspoonfuls in order to reduce sugar consumption, diabetes and obesity.
+His Bill and "Action on Sugar" campaigned for a tax on added sugar, including a House of Commons reception during the first anti-sugar week.

+In September 2014 Davies introduced a Bill to criminalise "Revenge Porn"; to prohibit the distribution of sexually explicit images without consent and require that the default settings of mobile phones and personal computers deny access to pornography.
+He argued that the law must punish and deter the malicious uploading of private videos of former girlfriends which inflicted permanent and growing misery.
 Following publicity of Davies' Bill in September 2014 to criminalise the distribution of sexually explicit images without consent on the internet (known as revenge porn), the offence of "disclosing private sexual photographs and films with intent to cause distress" was enacted as section 33 of the Criminal Justice and Courts Act 2015.

-The WIkipedia article about Davies was one of a number edited ahead of the 2015 general election by computers inside Parliament, an act which the Daily Telegraph reported "appears to be a deliberate attempt to hide embarrassing information from the electorate".
+The Wikipedia article about Davies was one of a number edited ahead of the 2015 general election by computers inside Parliament, an act which the Daily Telegraph reported "appears to be a deliberate attempt to hide embarrassing information from the electorate".
 In Davies's case, the information deleted related to his expenses.

 At the 2015 general election, Davies was re-elected as MP for Swansea West with an increased vote share of 42.6% and an increased majority of 7,036.

 In December 2015, Davies published his Fracking (Measurement and Regulation of Impacts) (Air, Water and Greenhouse Gas Emissions) Bill, calling for strict limits on water contamination and fugitive methane emissions.

+Davies campaigned for the UK to remain in the EU and on 6 July 2016, two weeks after the UK voted to leave the EU, presented, the EU Terms Of Withdrawal (Referendum) Bill.
+The Bill proposed a public referendum to either endorse the Government's UK exit package from the EU or to remain an EU member, prior to the UK giving irreversible notice to exit under Article 50 of the Treaty; He re-presented the Bill on 6 September 2017.